 RPE: 8 – 9 (9.5 – 10 only on test/maxing out days)

 When you submit your body to very heavy weights, over time your body’s protective mechanisms become less and less conservative, allowing you to use a greater proportion of your potential.
 The great Dan John once said that “your body already has the capacity to lift the heaviest weight you’ll ever lift, you only need to convince it”.
 This is basically what we are doing when we are desensitizing the Golgi Tendon Organs.

-While all types of heavy lifting will lead to a gradual desensitization of the GTOs, and that even hypertrophy work has a positive impact (by thickening the tendons), the method that has the greatest and most rapid impact is moving or holding supramaximal loads (weight that are heavier than your max on a lift).
+While all types of the heavy lifting will lead to a gradual desensitization of the GTOs, and that even hypertrophy work has a positive impact (by thickening the tendons), the method that has the greatest and most rapid impact is moving or holding supramaximal loads (weight that is heavier than your max on a lift).

-The best way to do this is to use overloads on partial range of motion lifts.
+The best way to do this is to use overloads on a partial range of motion lifts.
 You can either do a regular lift but only lowering the weight 1/4 or 1/2 of the way down prior to lifting it or you can start the bar from pins (e.g. pin pulls from just below the knees).
 High box squats and board press also fit in that category.

 Basically, by shortening the range of motion you will be able to use more weight than you normally use in a certain movement pattern.
 While this will lead to strength gains mostly in the range of motion being trained it also (over time) has the effect of desensitizing the GTOs which after a while will lead to strength gains over the full range of motion.

 Supramaximal overloads are very demanding on the nervous system, so the volume cannot be high.
-I normally recommend 1 or 2 sets after the full range heavy work.
+I normally recommend 1 or 2 sets after the full range of heavy work.